oif2003/Mintty4Julia/README.md

 ## How to Use:
 Unzip file and run mintty4julia.exe to start.
 The file is zipped because I included all the Windows emojis (about 3000 of them!).

+## Limitations:
+Only supports one instance of Julia/Mintty.

 ## How it Works:
 mintty4julia.exe is an Autohotkey (https://www.autohotkey.com/) v2 interpreter renamed so that it will start the script file, mintty4julia.ahk, automatically.
 The script has only been tested using Autohotkey 2.0-a108-a2fa0498 (64bit).